-Search engines are a significant gateway of information that is easy to access.
-However, their lesser-known sidekicks called web crawlers, play a critical role in accessing content online.
+Search engines are an excellent gateway for research and information gathering; however, their lesser-known sidekicks called web crawlers to play a critical role in accessing content online.
 They are also fundamental to your SEO strategy.

 So you might be wondering what web crawlers are.
 Keep reading this web crawler explanation article to learn more!